mui/material-ui/docs/data/material/components/use-media-query/use-media-query.md

 - `options.defaultMatches` (_bool_ [optional]):
-  As `window.matchMedia()` is unavailable on the server, we return a default matches during the first mount.
+  As `window.matchMedia()` is unavailable on the server, it returns a default matches during the first mount.
 The default value is `false`.
 - `options.matchMedia` (_func_ [optional]): You can provide your own implementation of _matchMedia_.
 This can be used for handling an iframe content window.
 - `options.noSsr` (_bool_ [optional]): Defaults to `false`.
   To perform the server-side hydration, the hook needs to render twice.
-  A first time with `false`, the value of the server, and a second time with the resolved value.
+  A first time with `defaultMatches`, the value of the server, and a second time with the resolved value.
-  This double pass rendering cycle comes with a drawback.
-It's slower.
+  This double pass rendering cycle comes with a drawback: it's slower.
-  You can set this option to `true` if you are doing **client-side only** rendering.
+  You can set this option to `true` if you use the returned value **only** client-side.
-- `options.ssrMatchMedia` (_func_ [optional]): You can provide your own implementation of _matchMedia_ in a [server-side rendering context](#server-side-rendering).
+- `options.ssrMatchMedia` (_func_ [optional]): You can provide your own implementation of _matchMedia_, it's used when rendering server-side.

 Note: You can change the default options using the [`default props`](/material-ui/customization/theme-components/#default-props) feature of the theme with the `MuiUseMediaQuery` key.